Remember: when taking your blood pressure, open the Hello Heart app on your phone so that the reading will send!

 How To Properly Take Your Blood Pressure

-- Measure at the same time every time – Check with your doctor to see how often you should take your BP.
+- Measure at the same time every time – Check with your doctor to see how often you should take your blood pressure.
 This could vary from three times per week to twice per day.
 However often it is, always take readings at the same time of day, such as every morning and every evening.

 - Sit properly – Sit quietly and comfortably for five minutes before measuring.
 During measuring, sit with your back straight and feet flat on the floor.
 Your upper arm should be at heart level, and your arm should be supported on a flat surface.
 Place the cuff directly above the eye of the elbow.
 Always use the same arm, as differences can exist from arm to arm.